KGAFT/KGAFTEngine/README.md

 # KGAFTEngine Graphics Engine
-Made for vulkan and cmake
+Made with vulkan and cmake

 How to build: